 - He wasn’t playing in the ground, was he?

 - They hadn’t watch such a scene before, had they?

 - I am listening to music, ain’t I?

 - She hasn’t completed her work yet, has she?

 - He is singing, isn’t he?

-In this formation, when main part of a sentence doesn’t have an auxiliary verb, we should add proper form of ‘do’ to form a question tag.
-Form of ‘do’ is used according to subject and tense of a sentence.
+In this formation, when the main part of a sentence doesn’t have an auxiliary verb, we should add proper form of ‘do’ to form a question tag.
+The form of ‘do’ is used according to the subject and tense of a sentence.

-When a verb in main part of sentence is in simple present tense, we should use do or does according to the subject of a sentence.
+When a verb in the main part of the sentence is in the simple present tense, we should use do or does according to the subject of a sentence.

 Have a look-